ishankatoch/interview/python.md

 - types
 - instance method, class method, static method

+Inheritance allows One class to gain all the members(say attributes and methods) of another class.
+Inheritance provides code reusability, makes it easier to create and maintain an application.
+The class from which we are inheriting is called super-class and the class that is inherited is called a derived / child class.

+They are different types of inheritance supported by Python:

+Single Inheritance – where a derived class acquires the members of a single super class.
+Multi-level inheritance – a derived class d1 in inherited from base class base1, and d2 are inherited from base2.
+Hierarchical inheritance – from one base class you can inherit any number of child classes Multiple inheritance – a derived class is inherited from more than one base class.

+> What is polymorphism in Python?

+Polymorphism means the ability to take multiple forms.
+So, for instance, if the parent class has a method named ABC then the child class also can have a method with the same name ABC having its own parameters and variables.
+Python allows for polymorphism.

 > WAP to find largest word in a text file
 - words = read.split()
 - max (word, key=len(word))